 “I meditate and pray and strip away as much of my stiff layers as possible so my fresh, juicy true self can breathe for a minute without the strangling effects of ego.

-“I read the Bible.
-Your love letters to humanity and ours to You.
+“I read all Your love letters to humanity and ours to You.
 I read Rohr, Chodron, Herschel, and Macklemore, too.

-“I go to Church, or rehab, or AA meetings.”
+“I go to Church, or rehab, or AA meetings, or mountains.”

 Nell fusses so we take a walk to the green patch at the southwest corner of the yard.
 The piece of land that feeds my family, fills my vases, and heals my heart after a Goodhardgood day.